... while her weak heart pounded hard and fast like the thirteen door knocks.

 "Actually, my husband is a professional artist," Barbie Doll exclaimed enthusiastically.

-"He's not one of these sketch artists that draws criminals' profiles
+"He's not one of these sketch artists that draws criminals' profiles for law enforcement,

 he's really great at drawing portraits.
 You should see the ones he's drawn of me.
 They look

 exactly like me!
 Would you like to use him?
+I'm sure

-I'm sure he'd go along with it," she sprightly
+he'd go along with it," she sprightly